 I really wanted to like this novel more than I did.

 And on the other hand, some Oompf was missing from the novel for me.
 Yeah, I said Oompf.
 I don’t even know how else to describe it.
 But something about this novel was kind of bland, just one-note across most of the plot.
-The mystery, while opening the door to topics that are relevant and complex and frustrating and horrifying, didn’t blend those things in a way that really lit my feelings on fire.
+The mystery, while opening the door to topics that are relevant and complex and frustrating and horrifying, didn’t blend those things in a way that really flowed.
 I felt like something was left behind or held back.
-I needed this to be more.

 I’m not going to say that I didn’t “connect” with the characters, because I don’t think readers are always mean to connect with characters.
 Sometimes we’re just supposed to be impacted by them.
-And as a white woman reading a novel about black characters who were exploring racism, past and present, I wasn’t supposed to connect with them.
-But I felt like I should have been more impacted by them.
-There were a lot of characters and sometimes I had trouble following along with who was who, combined with personalities that just didn’t jump off the page for me, I was left very underwhelmed by the people at the center of the plot.
+There were a lot of characters in this novel and sometimes I had trouble following along with who was who.
+Combined with personalities that just didn’t jump off the page for me, I was left underwhelmed.
 Except for Geneva Sweet, who was probably the most vibrant and tangible character in the novel.

-The rest were mostly monotone versions of human beings, or in the case of the victim’s wife, annoying.
+The rest were mostly monotone, or in the case of the victim’s wife, annoying.
 Like, I’m not even sure why she was there or why she would have been allowed to be so involved in the murder investigation of her husband.

 Then there was the pace.
-Good lord.
 I think I fell asleep reading it a dozen times 😐.
 But I’m also an exhausted person.
 Ask my Fitbit.
 My REM sleep sucks.

-It wasn’t until the 60%-ish point that things started to pick up in the plot.
-I was invested to see where the mystery would go and how it would wrap up, that’s about the only reason I didn’t DNF it.
+It wasn’t until the 60%-ish point that things started to pick up in the plot and I was finally invested to see where the mystery would go and how it would wrap up.
 The mystery was an interesting onion, wrapped up in family drama and racial issues, but I think the pacing and the characters made it less compelling than it could have been.

-That said, this isn’t a bad book and I don’t feel like I can give it less than 3 stars.
+That said, this isn’t a bad book.
 The atmosphere and setting get an A+, but the characters, pacing and mystery get a C-.